Your Right for Information

 - iCare Family Care Partnership members

-With your plan, you do not have to pay for covered services other than required copayments.
+With your plan, you do not have to pay for covered services other than required copays.
 The amount of your co-pay cannot be greater than it would have been in fee-for-service.
 To help ensure that you are not billed for services, you must see a provider in iCare’s network.
 The only exception is for emergencies.
 If you are willing to accept financial responsibility and make a written payment plan with your provider, you may ask for noncovered services.
 Providers may bill you up to their usual and customary charges for noncovered services.
 If you get a bill for a service you did not agree to, or believe that you should not have been billed, please call 1-800-777-4376.

 About Medical Services Received Outside of Wisconsin

 If you travel outside Wisconsin and need emergency care, health care providers in the area where you travel can treat you and send the bill to iCare.
-You may have copayments for emergency services provided outside Wisconsin.
+You may have copays for emergency services provided outside Wisconsin.

 If you get a bill for services, call our Customer Service Department at 1-800-777-4376 right away.